 Sullivan County Community Hospital staff involved in the care of patients are obligated to recognize and respect each individual’s dignity and being.

 It is our intent that the high standards of patient care that have been maintained at Sullivan County Community Hospital will be enhanced by recognition of and adherence to these patient rights policies.
-If you have any additional questions concerning patient rights or feel your rights have not been observed, please contact the appropriate Department Director, Coordinator or Administrator.
+If you have any additional questions concerning patient rights or feel your rights have not been observed, please contact the appropriate Department Director, Coordinator, or Administrator.

-It is the policy of Sullivan County Community Hospital not to discriminate against patients, employees, physicians, volunteers, visitors or any persons interacting with the hospital with regard to race, religion, sex, age, color, national origin, disability or handicap, economic or religious background or the source of payment for care.
+It is the policy of Sullivan County Community Hospital not to discriminate against patients, employees, physicians, volunteers, visitors, or any persons interacting with the hospital with regard to race, religion, sex, age, color, national origin, disability, or handicap, economic or religious background or the source of payment for care.
 If you feel you have been discriminated against, please contact our Administrator.

-If you have a problem or concern you feel is not adequately resolved by the appropriate Department Director or Coordinator involved and would like to file a verbal or written grievance with Sullivan County Community Hospital Administration, please contact the Administrator at 812-268-4311 or send written grievance to the attention of the Administrator, Sullivan County Community Hospital, 2200 N. Section, Sullivan, IN 47882.
+If you have a problem or concern you feel is not adequately resolved by the appropriate Department Director or Coordinator involved and would like to file a verbal or written grievance with Sullivan County Community Hospital Administration, please contact the Administrator at 812-268-4311 or send a written grievance to the attention of the Administrator, Sullivan County Community Hospital, 2200 N. Section, Sullivan, IN 47882.
 The Administrator will assist you in addressing your concerns.
-You will be provided with a written notice of the grievance determination.
+You will be provided with written notice of the grievance determination.